kavishkabartlett-rgb/Technical-Portfolio/README.md

 - <big>**Java Programming: Markov Text Generator**</big> Developed and trained predictive text generator model using n-gram Markov chains.
 Implemented both a brute force and a more efficient HashMap algorithm.
 Used interfaces, class hierarchy, arraylists, file I/O, and Big O runtime calculations
 - <big>**Java Programming: DNA Manipulation Simulator**</big> Simulated DNA manipulation with separate algorithms using Linked Lists, Strings, and StringBuilders.
 Had append, cut and slice, reverse, and nucleotideAt methods, as well as performance benchmarks to determine relationship between runtime efficiency and memory usage

 *Some of the projects were assigned by Duke University or University of Sydney.
-Whenever the instructors contributed frameworks, coding segments, or testing files to my projects, they were tagged as an author at the top of their respective files.
+Whenever the instructors contributed framework, coding segments, or testing files to my projects, they were tagged as an author at the top of their respective files.
-**All files were included in some projects - the README files in those projects distinguish between algorithmic files (containing the actual problem-solving code) and other files (testing, GUI, etc.)
+**All files were included in some projects - the README files in those projects distinguish between algorithmic files (ordered by importance) and other files (used for testing, GUI, etc.).
+If data files were used to test my programs, I included them in a separate Data folder